bmewburn/vscode-intelephense/client/README.md

 * Parse error diagnostics via an error tolerant parser that can report on multiple document errors simultaneously.
 * Configurable via vscode workspace/user settings.

 This extension is currently in beta.
 Additional features are under development.
 Your feedback, bug reports and help are appreciated and can be filed in the repository found HERE.
-The PHP parser that powers the extension can be found HERE.
+The PHP parser that used in the extension can be found HERE.